glitchdotcom/dotenv/CONTRIBUTING.md

 to submit a change, create a pr here on github. as a courtesy to the person reviewing your pr, check that all of these are true when creating your pr:

-1. the tests on your branch are passing. you can check this by running `npm test`.
+1. the tests on your branch are passing. you can check this by running `npm test`. there will also be a ❌ next to your branch name if the tests are failing.
 2. if you have fixed a bug or added a feature, you've also added a test to ensure the bug remains fixed or that the feature works.
 3. if you're adding a feature, you've included in the pr description why you think the feature